 If the vinaigrette sits in the fridge for an extended period of time, the oil will naturally harden.
 In that case, be sure to let your vinaigrette sit out on the counter for 20 to 30 minutes prior to using it with your poke bowls, and remember to shake it up good.

 And if you have any leftover vinaigrette, drizzle it over fresh greens and/or veggies for a tasty Asian salad!

 Tip for you!
 I have moved away from the 2-piece metal rings and lids, and prefer the plastic 1-piece lid.
 Here are links to the regular mouth lids and wide mouth lids.
 I do not recommend some of the pretty colored off-brand lids.
 I’ve ordered some and find that they don’t work as smoothly as the ones that come from major jar manufacturers such as Ball.

+This is an incredibly flavorful condiment that I add to every single poke bowl!
 You might laugh to know how simple it is to make a creamy, spicy aioli sauce.
-This is an incredibly flavorful condiment that I add to every single poke bowl!
+Here’s my simple recipe:

 There are so many ways to add variety to poke bowls.
 The topping options are endless!